VendaarDev/Point-n-Click-Framework/README.md

 Framework for creation of point and click games in Unity 3D Editor

 Dependencies:
-Unity Version 2018 or higher
+-Unity Version 2018 or higher
-TextMeshPro
+-TextMeshPro

 THIS IS A WORK IN PROGRESS